2023–25 Canada–India diplomatic row: 2026

+Canadian Prime Minister Mark Carney made a state visit to India in early 2026, where he met with Indian officials, including Prime Minister Modi; the two nations signed multiple MOUs worth billions of dollars, relating to energy, minerals, pharmaceuticals, academics, and more.
+Carney's openness towards restoring ties with India has received criticism from some Sikh rights organizations within Canada, in the wake of allegations of foreign interference.
+In addition, in February 2026, a senior Canadian official told the Toronto Star that India was no longer linked to violent crime in Canada, a claim disputed by others.
+This claim was later affirmed by RCMP commissioner Michael Duheme in March.

 Reactions

 A spokesperson for Australia's Foreign Minister, Penny Wong, stated that “Australia is deeply concerned by these allegations and notes ongoing investigations into this matter.
 Australia believes all countries should respect sovereignty and the rule of law”.
 In 2024, the Australian Foreign Minister stated she raised allegations with her Indian counterpart, S. Jaishankar during his visit to Australia in November.

 A spokesperson for the United Kingdom's Foreign, Commonwealth and Development Office said that they "do not agree with the decisions taken by the Indian government that have resulted in a number of Canadian diplomats departing India".
 The statement added that they "continue to encourage India to engage with Canada on its independent investigation into the death of Hardeep Singh Nijjar".

 The United States Department of State spokesperson Matthew Miller said that they "urged the Indian government not to insist upon a reduction in Canada's diplomatic presence and to cooperate in the ongoing Canadian investigation".

 The New Zealand's Ministry of Foreign Affairs expressed concern in a statement saying “Now seems the time for more diplomacy, not less,” adding that it expects "all states to uphold their obligations under the 1961 Vienna Convention on Diplomatic Relations, including in relation to the privileges and immunities of accredited staff”.

 According to Michael Kugelman, director of the South Asia Institute at the Wilson Center think-tank, "this may be the lowest level to which this relationship has sunk.
 It won't be easy to return to the old normal anytime soon".